Compare & Book Online with Chamonix.net

 Wildlife on the Tour du Mont Blanc

-Have a look at the Chamonix.net nature, faune and flora page for more information on wildlife you might encounter on the Tour of Mont Blanc.
+Have a look at the Chamonix.net nature, fauna and flora page for more information on wildlife you might encounter on the Tour of Mont Blanc.
 Chamois, deer, eagles and a range of beautiful alpine flowers can all be seen and photographed.

 Tour du Mont Blanc Maps, Kit List and Equipment